sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ## Filters

-User's can apply filters to limit display of Workflows.
+Users can apply filters to limit display of Workflows.
 Filter buttons are available at top of the window:

 - **Agents** offers filtering Workflows holding Jobs that are assigned one or more selected Agents.
 - **Synchronized** Workflows are deployed and are available with the Controller and Agents.